Blog

 The dense surface resists knife pressure and pairs well with a juice groove for clean carving.

-End-grain boards double as elegant serving pieces for:
+End-grain boards double as elegant serving pieces for charcuterie, breads, fruits and cheese platters.

 The natural checkerboard pattern becomes a centerpiece in any dining setup.